-If you advertise a vacancy and suddenly find yourself inundated with applications, for example, a lot of your time will be taken up by sorting through resumes and finding the most appropriate individuals to progress to the next stage.
+Most businesses - particularly smaller firms - operate on a tight budget and need to think very carefully about their HR spending.
+This includes the amount of time you dedicate to critical processes like recruitment and financial investment.
+Suppose you advertise a vacancy and suddenly find yourself inundated with applications, for example.
+In that case, much of your time will be taken up by sorting through resumes and finding the most appropriate individuals to progress to the next stage.
 This is before you even get to the interview and assessment phases, which can prove equally time-consuming.

-Working with a specialist recruitment company is one of the most reliable ways to optimise your spend and reduce inefficiencies in your hiring and other key HR functions.
+Working with a specialist recruitment company is one of the most reliable ways to optimise your spending and reduce inefficiencies in your hiring and other essential HR functions.
 You'll be supported by professionals who have been through these processes many times before and can tell you how to make them more efficient.

 An HR partner can also keep you up to date with cutting-edge trends and technologies that could revolutionise your hiring.
-Chatbots, for example, have been shown to offer a reduction of up to 90% in cost-per-hire, compared with traditional outreach methods.
+Chatbots, for example, have been shown to offer up to a 90% reduction in cost-per-hire compared with traditional outreach methods.

 At Randstad, the first thing we do when we start a relationship with a new client is make sure we have an in-depth understanding of your business and your key goals, priorities and pain points.
 This helps us identify where you have opportunities to optimise your recruitment practices, thereby saving time and reducing costs.